Technique – stencilling

 Hello friends!

-Today, I’m playing along with the current Color Throwdown Challenge which has a lovely colour combo – grey, orange and cream.
+Today, I’m playing along with the current Color Throwdown Challenge which has another super combo – purple, lavender and green.

 Thanks for stopping by!